1. About

 For mixed speech and music broadcasting, it is recommended to set

-butt’s compression as for music, and then have an additional
+BUTT’s compression as for music, and then have an additional

 compressor (typically a hardware module) between the microphones and